AIHubDocs/en/assets/RVC/Resources/Datasets.md

 ###### ‎
 :::content-center
 ## Quality
-#### ``Recommendations & requirements for a quality dataset:``
+#### ``Recommendations for a quality dataset.``
 :::
 ###### ‎
 #### :icon-chevron-down: Range.
 - Vocals must be clear, hit low/high notes, & pronounce every vowel correctly.
+‎
 #### :icon-chevron-down: Clean vocals.
 - Ensure there isn't background noise, reverb, overlapping voices, music, distortion, or small silences.
-You'll learn more in the **Cleaning Datasets** section below.
+You'll learn more in the **Cleaning** section below.
+‎
 #### :icon-chevron-down: Audio quality.
 - The higher the audio quality, the better.
-If possible have it in a <u>[lossless](https://aihubdocs.github.io/en/rvc/resources/sample-rate--formats/)</u> format like **WAV** or **FLAC**, not a lossy one like MP3.
+If possible have it in a <u>[lossless](https://aihubdocs.github.io/en/extra/glossary/#lossless-formats)</u> format like **WAV** or **FLAC**, not a lossy one like MP3.
+‎
 #### :icon-chevron-down: No sibilance/popping.
 - Additionally, don't include harsh sibilance (loud "S" & "SH" pronunciation) or popping sounds (loud "P" sound).
+‎
 ***
 ###### ‎
 :::content-center
-## Cleaning Datasets
+## Cleaning
 :::
-1. First, clean the undesired noises explained before using a <u>[vocal isolation](https://aihubdocs.github.io/en/vocal-isolation--datasets/vocal-isolation/)</u> software.
+1. First, clean the undesired noises explained before using a <u>[vocal isolation](http://aihubdocs.github.io/en/rvc/resources/vocal-isolation/)</u> software.
 ***
 2. Then, to remove silences, distortion & minimize (even more) noise, we'll use tools from <u>[Audacity</u>](https://www.audacityteam.org/download/).
 A free, simple & very light-weighted <u>[DAW](https://aihubdocs.github.io/en/extra/glossary/#daw)</u>.
     ‎